 The Spiritual and Religious Alliance for Hope, known as SARAH, is composed of interfaith and or spirit led women committed to making a difference in our communities.
 We recognize that collaboration is essential to creating miracles.
 We empower ourselves and our partners to make a real difference towards a harmonious community by providing opportunities that lead to understanding that lead us to trust, which is essential in addressing our mutual goals of social justice.
 Our practices are dialogue, community service, panel discussions, Virtual Red Tents (on-line sacred circles), and guest speakers.
 We meet to discuss and expand our experiences of women's spirituality in the home, community, and the world.
 We are empowered to stand in our community with authority and grace, powered by wisdom to create lasting and healthy change.
 Through these practices we learn about one anothers cultural and spiritual foundations in order to enrich our own lives, and together improve our communities.

-In 2006 we were invited to Harvard's Pluralism Project to explore the Women's Interfaith Movement in the United States Post 911.
+4 years after we were first birthed, in 2006 we were invited to Harvard's Pluralism Project to explore the Women's Interfaith Movement in the United States Post 911.

 We stand on the shoulders of the women who have come before us who fought, struggled, and endangered their lives so that we could realize their dreams.
 Dorothy Day is one of those women and Suffragist whose poem inspires us to do the work we do in the world...